Parker laboratory: Structural biology and computational Design

 Research Overview

-The work of our laboratory is internationally recognised with the determination of more than one hundred crystal structures including those of membrane-associating proteins, detoxifying enzymes and protein kinases.
+The work of our laboratory is internationally recognised with the determination of more than two hundred crystal and cryo-EM structures including those of membrane-associating proteins, detoxifying enzymes and protein kinases.
 This work has provided insights into a number of diseases such as cancer, bacterial and viral infections, and neurological diseases such as Alzheimer's disease.
 In recent years we have been emphasising the translational aspects of our work with an increasing focus on structure-based drug discovery.
 This focus has been underpinned by the development of virtual screening and fragment screening platforms in-house, by funding from the Australian Cancer Research Foundation, and partnerships with a number of Biotechnology companies including CSL Limited and Janssen.

 Staff

-Saira Batool, Honours Student
+Cynthia Chen, Honours Student

 Dr Michelle Christie, Post-doctoral Fellow

-Gabriella Crespi, Research Assistant
+Gabriela Crespi, Research Assistant

 Marialena Georgopoulou, PhD Student